 August is over and October waits just around the corner, but as any Texan knows, summer isn’t going anywhere.
-With about two-and-a-half months left of guaranteed heat, there’s still time yet to check off your summer bucket list items before the cold weather finally closes in.
-From enchanting candlelight concerts, to expansive patio bars and beer gardens, to a whirlwind of museum exhibits, bars, restaurants, and things to do, here’s a comprehensive list of 100 awesome things to do in Houston this September!
-[Featured image: @dennyxnguyen]
+With about two-and-a-half months left of guaranteed heat, there’s still time yet to check off your summer bucket list items while cosplaying as autumn people.
+From enchanting candlelight concerts, to rooftop cinemas, beer gardens, and a whirlwind of museum exhibits, here’s a comprehensive list of 76 awesome things to do in Houston this September!

 In anticipation of cooler pastures, Discovery Green has announced its fall program including the return of Scream On The Green, Dia de los Muertos, and other seasonal favorites!